 The advent of the ongoing pandemic made him interested in the history of infectious disease research.
 Since the last year, he has been experimenting with Prof. Lydia Bourouiba, MIT to translate the complex science of fluid dynamics of disease transmission into comics, and developing teaching tools to bridge the knowledge gap in public domain about infectious disease transmission.
 Their collaborative effort has already been published in the Annals of Internal Medicine and has got featured in the Graphic Medicine-The Best of 2020 list (JAMA).

-Arghya is clear that the story cannot be contained in words alone.
+Argha is clear that the story cannot be contained in words alone.
 There will be plenty of visuals in the story, in order possibly to interest the competent lay reader.
 His philosophy of storytelling is simple and clear.
 It has to be a blend of text, images, and comics.
 Argha’s view on the storytelling of the history of science through art and comics has been featured in Nature India.

-Arghya lives in Howrah, a small town in the eastern Indian province of West Bengal, with his wife.
+Argha lives in Howrah, a small town in the eastern Indian province of West Bengal, near Kolkata, with his wife and son.